Arizona State University: Academic programs

 ASU offers over 350 majors to undergraduate students, and more than 100 graduate programs leading to numerous masters and doctoral degrees in the liberal arts and sciences, design and arts, engineering, journalism, education, business, law, nursing, public policy, technology, and sustainability.
 These programs are divided into 16 colleges and schools that are spread across ASU's six campuses.
 ASU also offers the 4+1 accelerated program, which allows students in their senior year to attain their master's degree the following year.
 The 4+1 accelerated program is not associated with all majors; for example, in the Mary Lou Fulton Teachers College the 4+1 accelerated program only works with Education Exploratory majors.
 ASU uses a plus-minus grading system with highest cumulative GPA awarded of 4.0 (at time of graduation).
 Arizona State University is accredited by the Higher Learning Commission.
+ASU is one of only four universities in the country to offer a certificate in veterans studies.